RichieMcMullen/laravel-strava/README.md

 ## Auto Discovery

 If you're using Laravel 5.5+ you don't need to manually add the service provider or facade.
 This will be Auto-Discovered.
-For all versions of Laravel below 5.5 add the ServiceProvider & StravaFacade to the appropriate arrays within your Laravel project `config/app.php`
+For all versions of Laravel below 5.5, you must manually add the ServiceProvider & Facade to the appropriate arrays within your Laravel project `config/app.php`.

 #### Provider